pbeens/Data-Dunkers/README.md

 # Lesson Suggestions

-This may be a suitable order to do the activities.
-Adjust accordingly, depending on your needs or time limits.
+The lessons have been designed to be done in this order, but you may wish to adapt the order, depending on your needs or time limits.

+## Jupyter Notebooks - Intro

 1. [Demo: Jupyter Notebooks](Demos/jupyter-notebook-demo.ipynb)
    * Basics of Markdown